The Definitive Legal and Financial Checklist for Newlyweds

 Regardless of how many assets you currently have, and whether or not you have children, you need a will.
-In fact, both you and your spouse need your own separate wills.
+In fact, both you and your spouse need your own separate wills (here's why we don't recommend joint wills.)
 Depending on what state you live in, your property and assets may not automatically revert to your spouse when you die.
 Plus, without a will, your estate will go through probate, which is time-consuming and expensive.

 If you do have children, you and your spouse can name a guardian for your children in your wills in case something happens to both of you.